Good old Twitter Feed Widget is a free plugin for WordPress, developed by the Whiletrue.it staff to simplify publishing posts from a Twitter account.

-Download the plugin from the official WordPress website, clicking on the button:
+Download the plugin from the official WordPress repository:

-- The initial release of the plugin was based on previous work of Max Steel (Web Design Company, Pro Web Design Studios), which was based on Pownce for WordPress widget.
+- Some plugin code is based on work by Max Steel (Web Design Company, Pro Web Design Studios), Frank Gregor and Jim Durand.

 - Translators: Branco, Slovak (WebHostingGeeks.com), Inspirats – French (rysk-x.com)

 This plugin gives you the features of the former 2.5.16 release of the “Really simple Twitter Feed Widget” plugin.